aryainjas/Microllect/README.md

 https://vahm.sellix.io/product/6300faa6ac76c
 USE IT FOR WALLET RECOVERY!
-# If you liked the Documentation or The project itself , Please give it a star
+# If you liked the Document or The project itself , Please give it a star
-# Update chages:
-CPU usage has reverted to the default settings when executing Python scripts on the Windows operating system.
-If one desires to employ a previous version of the script, wherein all available cores are utilized, they may integrate the CPU pool into the main code, specifically within the "microllect.py" file.
-However, it is essential to emphasize that employing the older version is strongly discouraged, as it carries the potential risk of overheating and causing hardware damage.
-Users are encouraged to exercise caution and responsibility when modifying the code and are reminded to read and comprehend the disclaimer section thoroughly before proceeding.
-Additionally, contributions in the form of pull requests are welcomed and appreciated.

 # Microllect